 By achieving this course, participants will:

-• explore the key elements of a crisis management plan based on standard requirements
+• explore the key elements of a crisis management and communication plan based on standard requirements

-• learn a chain of command and assembling a response team based on different organizational cultures
+• learn a chain of command and how to assemble a response team based on different organizational cultures

 • develop a crisis management system to any crisis impacting an organization, using effective communication tools, social media strategies, messages development and more

 You will also have the opportunity to get your "CMCP" post-nominal.
 You can afterwards use it to showcase your knowledge, distinguish your expertise and prove your commitment to professional development.

 What you will learn

 The importance of effective crisis communications cannot be underestimated.
 Both internal and external messages need to be drafted as well as the spokespersons trained.
 This course will provide you valuable information on how to protect an organization's reputation, the role of the spokespersons, message development and how to write the communications plan.

 A. The discipline of crisis management